-Each year, the School of Medicine receives many more applications than it has places available, and many wellqualified applicants may be left feeling disappointed with the outcome of their application.
+Each year, the School of Medicine receives many more applications than it has places available, and many well-qualified applicants may be left feeling disappointed with the outcome of their application.
 Applicants have no right of appeal against a decision not to offer them a place providing that the decision can be shown to be reached fairly and in accordance with the admissions policy.

-Contact: Mark Kearney,
+Professor Mark Kearney,

 Head of School, Professor Mark Kearney